Humans were not designed to sit at 90-degree angles for 8 hours a day. The modern "Desk Slump" (Kyphosis) does two terrible things:

 - Clasp your hands, flip palms toward the ceiling.

 - Lean to the right.
-Keep your left hip grounded in the chair.
+Keep your left butt-cheek glued to the chair.

 - Switch sides.

-- Extend your right arm forward, palm up.
+- Extend your right arm forward, palm facing up.

 - Use your left hand to gently pull your right fingers back toward your face.